stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

     brew install beekeeper-studio

-Each database vendor recommend a specific graphical tool.
+Each vendor recommends a preferred graphical tool for their particular database product.
 These are the tools that the vendors recommend:

 - [Azure Data Studio](https://docs.microsoft.com/en-gb/sql/azure-data-studio/what-is?view=sql-server-2017) - Microsoft tool for SQL Server and Azure databases
+- [Compass](https://www.mongodb.com/products/compass) - The official tool for MongoDB
 - [MySQL Workbench](http://wb.mysql.com/) - The official tool for MySQL
 - [Oracle SQL Developer](https://www.oracle.com/database/technologies/appdev/sql-developer.html) - The official tool for Oracle
 - [pgAdmin](https://www.pgadmin.org/) - The recommended tool for PostgreSQL